cri-o/cri-o/docs/crio.8.md

        be enabled for testing purposes**.
 For increased security, users should add their CA to their system's list of trusted CAs instead of using '--insecure-registry'. (default: [])

+**--internal-wipe**: Whether CRI-O should wipe containers after a reboot and images after an upgrade when the server starts.
+If set to false, one must run `crio wipe` to wipe the containers and images in these situations.

 **--irqbalance-config-file**="": The irqbalance service config file which is used by CRI-O. (default: /etc/sysconfig/irqbalance)